 - explore practical and evidence based approaches to supporting student retention and how these can be adapted in different disciplinary settings;

 - gain insight into how teaching and learning activities fit within a ‘whole university’ strategic approach to managing patterns of student withdrawal;

-- familiarise themselves with HEA tools and resources that support retention, and examine how these can be used and adapted for a range of purposes.
+- familiarise themselves with Advance HE tools and resources that support retention, and examine how these can be used and adapted for a range of purposes.